Sciatica refers to pain involving a problem with the sciatic nerve.

 A sciatic nerve condition that involves complete paralysis of the sciatic nerve, which causes all of the muscles in the leg and below the knee to fail to work, and causes serious difficulty in bending the knee, could result in an 80 percent disability benefits rating.

-Incomplete but severe paralysis of the sciatic nerve could then result in a 60 percent disability rating according to the social security administration.
+Incomplete but severe paralysis of the sciatic nerve could then result in a 60 percent disability rating.

 Severe paralysis of long periods can be shown by muscular atrophy, poor blood circulation, and limited functionality of the affected body part.
 Incomplete paralysis can be considered as severe, moderately severe, moderate or mild with disability ratings as low as 10 percent.